airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 When we run `as`, for example, we give it several arguments - `as`, `sourcefile.s`, `-o`, and `objectfile.o`.
 After these, we have the number of arguments that were used.
-When the program begins, this is where the stack pointer, ESP-INDEXED, is pointing.
-Further pushes on the stack move ESP down in memory.
+When the program begins, this is where the stack pointer, _%esp_, is pointing.
+Further pushes on the stack move _%esp_ down in memory.
 For example, the instruction

         pushl %eax